ReptilePvP/Snap2Sell/mobile/README.md

 - **Camera Integration**: Take photos or select from gallery
 - **AI Analysis**: Powered by Gemini AI for accurate item valuation
-- **Backend Integration**: Seamlessly connects to your existing Snap2Cash backend
+- **Backend Integration**: Seamlessly connects to your existing Snapalyze backend
 - **History Tracking**: Keep track of all your analyzed items
 - **Favorites**: Save important analyses for quick access
 - **Dark/Light Theme**: Automatic theme switching support